kzailac/argo-monitoring/website/docs/InformationFeeds/topology.md

 ![](/img/infofeeds/topology.png)

-Monitoring Service supports topology information from various sources like DPMT
-GOCDB
+Monitoring Service has a number of connectors for well-known configuration databases and sources like:

+ - DPMT (Data Project Management Tool, that also manages topology and resources information)
+ - GOCDB (Repository for storing and presenting topology and resources information)
-CSV files (predefined format)
+ - CSV files (predefined format)
-Json files (predefined format) xml files  (predefined format)
+ - Json files (predefined format)
+ - xml files  (predefined format)